mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

   - [ ] Read the file `name/s3/~any/9ps3/gutenberg/pg-tom_sawyer.txt`
   - [ ] Count the number of occurrences of the word `the`

-Note that `MakeTstateAll` creates an instance of SigmaOS with `named` and other kernel services (such as `s3` servers).
+Note that `test.MakeTstateAll` creates an instance of SigmaOS with `named` and other kernel services (such as `s3` servers).

 For this exercise you need an AWS credential file in your home